mikeshulman/narya/README.md

 - `C-c C-c` : Interrupt Narya if a command is taking too long.
 Narya attempts to recover, but its state may be unreliable afterwards.
 - `M-;` : Insert a comment, remove a comment, or comment out a region.
 This is a standard Emacs command, but is customized to use line comments on code lines and block comments elsewhere.

 As noted above, Narya's ProofGeneral mode is enhanced to deal with open holes (see below).
 Whenever a hole is created by processing a command, the location of the hole is highlighted in `narya-hole-face` (which you can customize).
 These highlights are removed when hole-creating commands are retracted.

 Narya's ProofGeneral mode also defines the following additional key commands.

 - `C-c ;` : Read a term from the minibuffer and normalize it (like `C-c C-v` with `echo`).
 - `C-c :` : Read a term from the minibuffer and synthesize its type (like `C-c C-v` with `synth`).
 - `C-c C-?` : Show the contexts and types of all open holes (like `C-c C-v` with `show holes`).
-- `C-c C-t` : Show the context and type of the hole under point (like `C-c C-v` with `show hole`, except that you don't need to know the hole number).
+- `C-c C-,` : Show the context and type of the hole under point (like `C-c C-v` with `show hole`, except that you don't need to know the hole number).
 - `C-c C-j` : Move the cursor to the position of the next open hole.
-This is the analogue of Agda's `C-c C-f`.
 - `C-c C-k` : Move the cursor to the position of the previous open hole.
-This is the analogue of Agda's `C-c C-b`, which unfortunately has the very different meaning in ProofGeneral of "process the entire buffer".
 - `C-c C-SPC` : Fill the hole under point with a specified term, without retracting any code.
 - `C-c C-d C-u`: Toggle display of unicode characters.
 - `C-c C-d C-f`: Toggle display of function boundaries.
 - `C-c C-d C-t`: Toggle display of type boundaries.

+Agda users should beware: while a few of Narya's key commands are chosen to match those of Agda (like `C-c C-?` and `C-c C-SPC` and `C-c C-,`), many of Agda's key bindings have already been defined in ProofGeneral to mean something else (notable examples are `C-c C-n` and `C-c C-b` and `C-c C-.`), leading Narya to choose different ones (such as `C-c C-k` in place of `C-c C-b`).
+If there is significant demand, we could implement a configuration option that instead preferentially chooses Agda's key bindings, moving the conflicting ProofGeneral bindings to other key sequences.

-### Syntax highlighting
+#### Syntax highlighting

 Narya's ProofGeneral mode uses Emacs' font-lock system for syntax highlighting.
-This is only approximately correct as it uses simple regexps, but it's fairly good and can highlight code that hasn't been processed yet and wouldn't even parse.
-It uses the following "faces" which you may want to customize (some of them are not configured by default to have any noticable color):
+This is only approximately correct as it uses simple regexps, but it's fairly good, and can highlight code that hasn't been processed yet and wouldn't even parse.
+It uses the following Emacs "faces", which you may want to customize, particularly because some of them are not configured by default to have any noticable color.

 - `font-lock-keyword-face`: commands such as `def` and `axiom`.
 - `font-lock-builtin-face`: keywords such as `let` and `match`.
 - `font-lock-function-name-face`: names of constants currently being defined or assumed.
 - `font-lock-constant-face`: constructor names.
 - `font-lock-number-face`: numerals.
-I suggest making this face inherit from `font-lock-constant-face`, since numerals are just a shorthand for constructor sequences.
+I suggest making this face look the same as `font-lock-constant-face`, since numerals are just a shorthand for constructor sequences.
 - `font-lock-property-name-face`: field and method names.
 - `font-lock-variable-name-face`: variables currently being bound by abstractions, let-bindings, as parameters, in the domains of dependent function-types, etc.
 - `font-lock-bracket-face`: parentheses, brackets, and braces.
 Note that this inherits by default from `font-lock-punctuation-face`.
 - `font-lock-operator-face`: single-character operators like → and ASCII operators such as `->`.

+ProofGeneral also uses some of its own faces that you may want to customize, such as the following.

+- `proof-locked-face`: the background highlight of the processed region.

+And Narya defines some of its own faces as well.

+- `narya-hole-face`: the background highlight of open holes.

-### Entering Unicode characters
+#### Entering Unicode characters

 When editing Narya files in Emacs, you will probably also want an input-mode for entering Unicode characters.
 Narya does not have its own such mode.
 I use the one that ships with Agda, customized by adding the following to `agda-input-user-translations`:
 ```